rahim0dev/QaraSEC/README.md

 ## Q: How do I access the open source code of this Tool?
 - Reaching me via my e-mail address will be enough for this.
 You can find my e-mail address in the Profile section.
 In order to obtain the Open Source code, I will ask for a portfolio that proves that you are a Developer.

+# HOW TO USE?

+"Cython" is used for code protection.
+Download the 2 different files given to you and put them both in the same folder.
+Then run the "run.py" file and that's it.
+The program will work.
+If there are functions that do not work, please leave a comment.